Yankees vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have gone 46-38 in games they were favored on the moneyline (winning 54.8% of those games).
+- The Yankees have won 55.3% of the games this season when they were the moneyline favorite (47-38).

-- When it has played as moneyline favorites with odds of -165 or shorter, New York has a 22-9 record (winning 71% of its games).
+- New York has a record of 43-32 when playing as moneyline favorites with odds of -120 or shorter (57.3% winning percentage).

-- The Yankees have a 62.3% chance to win this contest based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Yankees' implied win probability is 54.5%.

-- New York has combined with opponents to hit the over on the total 66 times this season for a 66-73-7 record against the over/under.
+- In the 147 games in which oddsmakers have set an over/under for New York, it has combined with opponents to go over the total 67 times (67-73-7).

 - The Yankees have covered 50% of their games this season, going 6-6-0 ATS.